Imbolc: A Celebration of Renewal and Light

 1. Prepare Your Space

-Find a quiet and comfortable space where you won't be disturbed.
-Create a simple altar with the candle and any other items that hold personal significance.
+Arrange a simple altar with the candle and any items that hold personal significance.

 3. Light the Candle